nayeemmz/cmsc426Spring2021/project3.md

 ### Report

 Please include the plot and confusion matrix as mentioned in part 2.
-Also include your observations about the prediction of test image.
+Also include your observations about the prediction of test images.
 As usual, your report must be full English sentences,not commented code

 <a name='coll'></a>
 ## Collaboration Policy
-You are encouraged to discuss the ideas with your peers.
-However, the code should be your own, and should be the result of you exercising your own understanding of it.
+You are encouraged to work in groups for this project.
+You may discuss the ideas with your peersfrom other groups.
 If you reference anyone else's code in writing your project, you must properly cite it in your code (in comments) and your writeup.
 For the full honor code refer to the CMSC426 Spring 2019 website